wetryingtodorock/getblock-docs/en/rpc-service/one/json-rpc/one_hmyv2_getBlockReceipts.md

 ---
-title: one:hmyv2_getBlockReceipts \[POST\]
+title: one:hmyv2_getBlockReceipts - Harmony
-description: Returns all transaction receipts for a given block.
+description: Example code for the one:hmyv2_getBlockReceipts json-rpc method. Сomplete guide on how to use one:hmyv2_getBlockReceipts json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters